Restore Your Smile

 Do dental implants ever fail or need to be replaced?

-Dental implants are known for their durability, but in some cases, they may fail or need to be replaced.
+Dental implants are designed to be a long-term option, but in some cases, they may fail or need replacement.
 While this is uncommon, certain factors can affect how long an implant remains functional.
-Understanding these factors can help support long-term success.
+Awareness of these factors can help patients maintain their implants over time.
 Common reasons why dental implants may fail or need replacement include the following:

 - Infection affecting the bone or gums: